Nimblr/docs/crossroads-integration.md

 ### #patchEvent
 Updates the variables of an event (status, comments, notes, etc.).

 This method is used to update the status of an event.
-It is important to update the event status to reflect confirmation, cancellation, or rescheduling for patient communication.
+It is important to update the event status to reflect confirmation, cancellation, or rescheduling following patient's conversation with Holly.

 Returns @[Event](#Event)